hcavarsan/pipedash/README.md

 To add support for a new CI/CD platform, create a new crate in `crates/pipedash-plugin-{name}/` and implement the `Plugin` trait from `pipedash-plugin-api`.
 The trait defines methods for fetching pipelines, validating credentials, triggering builds, and retrieving run history.

+Each plugin should follow this structure:
+- `schema.rs` - Table and column definitions specific to the provider
+- `metadata.rs` - Plugin metadata, configuration schema, and capabilities
+- `plugin.rs` - Main plugin trait implementation
+- `client.rs` - API client for the provider
+- `mapper.rs` - Data transformation between provider API and domain models
+- `types.rs` - Provider-specific types
+- `config.rs` - Configuration parsing utilities

 After implementing the plugin, register it in the main application's plugin registry and add any provider-specific configuration UI in the frontend.

-The existing GitHub, Buildkite, and Jenkins plugins serve as reference implementations.
+The existing GitHub Actions, GitLab CI, Buildkite, Jenkins, and Tekton CD plugins serve as reference implementations.